+Lacustrine deposits, undifferentiated over Mosida Basalt (upper Pleistocene over lower Miocene) - Lacustrine sand, silt, clay, and pebble gravel over subangular to rounded pebble to boulder float dominated by Mosida Basalt clasts; lacustrine deposits are 0 to 10 feet (0-3 m) thick.

+QI/Tsw

+Lacustrine deposits, undifferentiated over Soldiers Pass Formation, White Knoll Member (upper Pleistocene over lower Oligocene to upper Eocene) - Lacustrine sand, silt, clay, and pebble gravel over subangular to rounded pebble to boulder float dominated by White Knoll limestone, travertine, and sedimentary clasts; small bedrock knobs are included in the unit and not mapped separately due to map scale limitations; lacustrine deposits are 0 to 20 feet (0-6 m) thick.

+QI/Tv

-- Ql/Tb Lacustrine deposits, undifferentiated over Mosida Basalt (upper Pleistocene over lower Miocene) - Lacustrine sand, silt, clay, and pebble gravel over subangular to rounded pebble to boulder float dominated by Mosida Basalt clasts; mapped in one location on eastern map boundary; lacustrine deposits are 0 to 10 feet (0-3 m) thick. - QI/Tsw Lacustrine deposits, undifferentiated over Soldiers Pass Formation, White Knoll Member (upper Pleistocene over lower Oligocene to upper Eocene) - Lacustrine sand, silt, clay, and pebble gravel over subangular to rounded pebble to boulder float dominated by White Knoll limestone, travertine, and other sedimentary clasts; mapped in the southeastern corner of the quadrangle adjacent to Tsw; small bedrock knobs are included in the unit and not mapped separately due to map scale limitations; lacustrine deposits are 0 to 20 feet (0-6 m) thick. - QI/Tv Lacustrine deposits, undifferentiated over Tertiary volcanic and sedimentary rocks, undifferentiated (upper Pleistocene over Miocene to Oligocene) - Lacustrine sand, silt, clay, and pebble gravel over subangular to rounded pebble to boulder float dominated by Mosida Basalt and Soldiers Pass Formation (Christiansen and others, 2007; Biek and others, 2009) lava, breccia, limestone, travertine, and other sedimentary clasts; mapped in three exposures in the southeastern part of the map; on aerial imagery the stacked deposits have a lighter color than the surrounding lacustrine deposits; lacustrine deposits are 0 to 20 feet (0-6 m) thick.
+Lacustrine deposits, undifferentiated over Tertiary volcanic and sedimentary rocks, undifferentiated (upper Pleistocene over Miocene to Oligocene) - Lacustrine sand, silt, clay, and pebble gravel over subangular to rounded pebble to boulder float dominated by Mosida Basalt and Soldiers Pass Formation (Christiansen and others, 2007; Biek and others, 2009) lava, breccia, limestone, travertine, and sedimentary clasts; on aerial imagery the stacked deposits have a lighter color than the surrounding lacustrine deposits; lacustrine deposits are 0 to 20 feet (0-6 m) thick.